kugg/jerkeby/content/posts/Rop-reduction-zero-call-user-regs.md

 ```

 The options called "all" does not distinguish if the register is used in the function.
 This argument could turn out to be interesting for experimentation as all-gpr can reduce information leakage.
 For now this option is unlikely to be used.

+To be clear, even if you compile you program with `all` the non-volatile registers will not be touched by this feature.

+That is: `r12, r13, r14, r15, rbx, rsp and rbp`.

 #### Linux kernel v5.15